How to Reconcile Accounts using Power Query! What? Did I hear you right?

 To create columns based on IF statement we add Conditional Columns.
 To insert a conditional column, from the Add Column ribbon select Conditional Columns.

-First name the column, we can then set up the if else statement as shown in the GIF.
+First, we will name the column.
+The if-else statement can then be set up as shown in the GIF.

 Step 6 – Insert Pivot table and carry out reconciliation